cholmes/sh-downloader/README.md

 - option to provide a template for file naming
 - show progress as images are downloading / completing
 - make it so 'search' works nicer with byoc (same command, detect uuid and use it as id)
+- Try out cloud filtering for PS data, and if it works then check stac metadata for cloud cover dynamically
+- Checking of non-byoc collections, and raise error on bad collection names before getting 400 from api not recognizing (like hit collections end point.
+Perhaps get the list of collections on init?
+At least the non-byoc ones)
+- collection list (and filtering?) to get what collections to ask about.